 Employees covered by the FLSA must receive a minimum wage and pay for hours worked in excess of 40 in a workweek at a rate not less than one and one-half their regular rates of pay (AKA “time and a half” and “overtime” pay).
-However, the FLSA provides several exemptions from the minimum wage and overtime requirements, including an exemption for Executive, Administrative and Professional (“EAP”) employees, commonly referred to as the “white collar exemption”.
+However, the FLSA provides several exemptions from the minimum wage and overtime requirements, including an exemption for Executive, Administrative and Professional (“EAP”) employees, commonly referred to as the “white-collar exemption”.
 This exception allows businesses to not pay overtime to their executive, salaried employees.
-It also allows the businesses to avoid the high costs involved in tracking key employee work hours and time sheets.
-The problem with the DOL change, is that the exceptions are much harder to meet:
+It also allows businesses to avoid the high costs involved in tracking key employee work hours and timesheets.
+The problem with the DOL change is that the exceptions are much harder to meet:

 Specifically, the Final Rule changed the EAP exemption in the following ways:

 The DOL provides that employers have a range of options for complying with the updated standard salary level such as: increasing the salary of an employee who meets the duties test; pay an overtime premium of one and a half times the employee’s regular rate of pay for any overtime hours; reduce or eliminate overtime hours; reduce the amount of pay allocated to base salary (provided that the employee still earns at least the hourly minimum wage) and add pay for hours worked over 40 in the workweek, or use some combination of these responses.